satel1ite/satel1ite/README.md

 - 🎓 I'm studying **Applied Mathematics and Computer Science** at **[MIPT](https://mipt.ru/)** (Class of 2029).
 - 🥇 Graduated high school with a **Gold Medal**.
 - 🐍 Completed **Yandex Lyceum** (Python) and studied **VR/AR Development** at Quantorium (1.5 years each).
+- 🏆 Semifinalist of the **"Bolshaya Peremena"** national competition (3D modeling track) and winner of multiple 3D modeling contests.
-- 🎻 I graduated from music school (7 years of study) and still play the violin in my free time.
+- 🎻 Graduated from music school (7 years of study) and became a **1st-degree laureate of the international competition "Austrian Motives"**.
+I still play the violin in my free time.
 - 🚀 I love trying new things in life and my current main goal is to build a strong career in **Data Science & ML**.
 - 📫 How to reach me: **[Telegram](https://t.me/satel1ite)**